 Investigators for Pure Earth’s Toxic Sites Identification program (TSIP) are currently making their way through the Visayas region of the Philippines to identify and map pollution problems in over 360 randomly selected Filipino Barangays, or villages.
 The effort is part of a new, intensive TSIP project that could drastically reduce the threat of toxic chemical pollution in the region.

 Usually, TSIP site assessments take only a few hours to complete as investigators collect 5 to 10 samples and gather other relevant data.
-In this particular project, investigators are meticulously obtaining samples approximately every 4 steps in their surveys of each village, blanketing the area.
+In this particular project, investigators are meticulously obtaining samples approximately every 30 feet in their surveys of each village, blanketing the area.
 The process will take upwards of a year.

 The goal of performing TSIP on a more macro-level scale is to heavily investigate pollution problems in this region of the Philippines and find solutions on how to solve the issue at hand.